3lLobo/LachesisDEX/README.md

 # About the app

-We build a decentralized exchange for cross chain swaps.
-This way users will be equipped to swap any token from any chain, in short - An Interchain DEX.
-We deployed the Uniswap factoryV3 on Fantom testnet to take advantage of Lachesis Consensus but the tokens haven't been confirmed yet.
+We build a decentralized exchange for cross chain swaps, allowing users to swap any token from any chain, in short - An Interchain DEX.

-Polygon Mumbai offers deployed uniswap contract and verified token addresses.
-Thus we use this chain for demonstration purposes.
+The popular exchange [Uniswap](https://uniswap.org/) is our starting point for the DEX, which we augment by implementing cross-chain compatibility powered by the SWING api.
+The first brick is laid by deploying the Uniswap FactoryV3 contract on Fantom.

+Considering the lack of initial liquidity and for the scope of this hackathon, we continue our project on Polygon Mumbai, where the Uniswap contracts are officially deployed and liquidity for 3 token pairs is available.
+Polygon shares similarity with Fantom by using the PoS consensus, yet it does not provide the asynchronous aspect of the Lachesis algorithm.

 ## Why Lachesis ?